 To finish up your administrative corporate duties, think insurance, licensing, and zoning.
 A local insurance provider should be able to advise you on necessary insurance.
 Your local municipality can educate you about license and zoning requirements for the shop.
 Some insurance firms offer specialty consignment shop insurance plans.

 The next step is to determine the costs of starting your consignment store.
 You’ll have fixed costs, ongoing expenses, and one-time costs to consider.

 Fixed costs are expenses that don’t change regardless of the volume of your business.
 These typically include rent, utilities, security system monitoring, and attorney or accountant fees.

 Ongoing expenses change as the business grows or shrinks.
 They can include payroll, ink, and shopping bags.
 Finally, you’ll have one-time costs like a cash register, counter, hangers, security system, and other startup equipment.

 Funding your startup is really where the rubber meets the road.
+Once you figure out your startup costs, you can start projecting your break-even point.
 The great news is that you don’t need a ton of money to get started.
 Think $3,000–$10,000.
 Now, where’s that money coming from?